TLDR: No time to read? Listen to this blog instead!

-- What are taxes like?
-Insurance?
+- What are local and state taxes like?
+What about insurance?
 What are the property taxes and insurance rates in your new desired location?
 Are they higher than what you’re paying now (or more than what you’d be willing to pay)?
 Don’t stop at digging into the property taxes, but find out if your new destination requires state income taxes, too.

 - Before closing, check Mother Nature.
 Are you moving to an area notorious for flooding, earthquakes, wildfires, hurricanes, etc?
 If you’re eyeing a move to a new place with a reputation for natural disasters, this should be at the top of your FAQs when looking for a new home.
-Real estate agents should be able to find answers to these questions and steer clear of showing you anything that gives you pause.
+Real estate agents should be able to help answer these questions while steering clear of anything that gives you pause.
 Likewise, it’s best if you’re upfront about your concerns right away.

 - Find the nearest fire department.
 Not only will this help you save on home insurance costs, but you’ll feel safer knowing that trained firefighters aren’t far away if you ever need them.

 - Locate nearby noise-makers and potential hazards.
-Unfortunately, some people don’t even think about this until they’re trying to sleep or get to work and a train abruptly and very loudly interrupts them, or an airplane jams up their WiFi and cell phone signals.
-The dangers of living near an outdoor gun range or an unofficial shooting practice area are obvious.
+Unfortunately, some people don’t even think about this until they’re trying to sleep or get to work and a train abruptly and very loudly interrupts them… Or when that nearby airport activity constantly jams up their WiFi and cell phone signals.
+The dangers of living near an outdoor gun range or an unofficial outdoor shooting practice area are obvious.
 Airports, railroads, shooting ranges, etc… these are things to avoid when house-hunting somewhere you’ve never been before.
 Make sure you notify any realtor you’re working with, too, of these deal-breakers.

 Lots of people find it too intimidating to even consider heading off alone.

 (Meanwhile, other folks do the exact opposite, diving in headfirst to the prospect without planning at all).
-Both mindsets often end up having regrets over “what could have been.”
+Both mindsets can end up regretting “what could have been.”